-While many folks have little problem with their hair adjusting to a new routine, some do.
+While many folks have no problem with their hair adjusting to a new routine, some do.

-The transition period can range from a few days to a few weeks or even a month.
-Hair length, hair damage, genetics, and the amount of residue or build-up from hair products can all impact the actual length of time.
+The transition period can range from a few days to a few weeks.
+Hair length, hair type, hair damage, natural scalp secretions, and the amount of residue or build-up from hair products can all impact the actual length of time.

 When you first begin, your hair or scalp may become oily or dry or even switch between the two extremes.
 You may have increased tangles or frizz and the hair shafts may feel weird or waxy.